CesarCaramazana/DermoscopicSegmentation/README.md

 *This project constitutes a bachelor thesis in Sound and Image Engineering, carried out during the first semester of 2021.
 The notebook is implemented in PyTorch*.

-It is framed in the ISIC 2018 Challenge, a public challenge that took place in 2018 and is available here: https://challenge.isic-archive.com/landing/2018

-A modified ad hoc version of ISIC DB 2017 was used in order to evaluate the proposal, which was stored in my personal Google Drive account and mounted in the notebook.
+It is framed in the ISIC 2018 Challenge, which can be consulted here: https://challenge.isic-archive.com/landing/2018.
+A modified version of ISIC DB 2017 was used in order to evaluate the proposal, which was stored in my personal Google Drive account and mounted in the notebook.
 The folder structure is explained at the end of this README.
 The original version of the dataset is available here: https://challenge.isic-archive.com/data

 We propose a Fully Convolutional U-net like model that performs multiclass semantic segmentation in order to localize five local structures in a pigmented skin lesion dermoscopic image.
 These structures are: milia-like cysts, pigment networks, negative networks, streaks and globules.
 ![Structures](https://github.com/CesarCaramazana/DermoscopicSegmentation/blob/main/images/structures.PNG)